SchedMD/slurm-gcp/terraform/slurm_cluster/modules/slurm_partition/README.md

 Conceptutally, a Slurm partition is a queue that is associated with compute resources, limits, and access controls.
-Users submit jobs to one or more partitions to have their jobs be completed against requested resources within their alloted limits and access.
+Users submit jobs to one or more partitions to have their jobs be completed against requested resources within their allotted limits and access.

 This module defines a partition and its resources -- most notably, compute nodes.
 Sets of compute nodes reside within a partition.
 Each set of compute